Mariners vs. Nationals Player Props Betting Odds

 France Stats

-- Ty France has collected 82 hits with 21 doubles, seven home runs and 19 walks.
+- Ty France has put up 84 hits with 21 doubles, seven home runs and 19 walks.
 He has driven in 35 runs with one stolen base.

-- France has picked up at least one hit in two straight games.
-In his last five games he is hitting .273 with a home run, a walk and three RBI.
+- France heads into this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .304 with a walk and two RBI.

 France Recent Games